revoltez/RustNet/Readme.md

      - it ensures all or none of the correct nodes gets the message
      - even if the sender crashes without delivering the message to everyone, every correct node that already received the message will play the role of the sender
      - Requires a Faillure detector

-     - example: need to guarantee that a message is reached to all correct nodes even if if the sender crashes after sending to one correct node.
+Example: need to guarantee that a message is reached to all correct nodes even if if the sender crashes after sending to one correct node.

-- uniform Reliable Delivery
+- Uniform Reliable Delivery

      - gurantees reliability and also considers the behaviour of failed nodes,
      - reliable Delivery is faster but it doesnt gurantee if all nodes delivered the message including Failled nodes